Medical tests, scans and care

 Blood carries energy in the form of sugar.
 This test tells the doctors whether your baby’s blood sugar levels are being properly controlled.

-Babies born to mums with diabetes (a condition which causes blood sugar levels to be too high) or babies born with a very low birthweight may have problems keeping a healthy blood sugar level, and so will be monitored more closely.
+There are many reasons why your baby may need their blood sugar monitored.
+Most commonly, babies born to mums with diabetes (a condition which causes blood sugar levels to be too high) or babies born with a very low birthweight will be monitored more closely.

 Blood gases